kealiu/ComfyUI-ZeroShot-MTrans/README.md

 ## Explains

-The original demo code use IPA to extract the style of material, and control for depth information.
-Then, change the original image with illumination informaion of subject for better lighting style.
+Refer to [zest_workflow.json](zest_workflow.json) in this repo for quick start.

-This node implementation the [illumination transfer](https://github.com/ttchengab/zest_code/blob/main/demo_gradio.py#L127), and make it an ComfyUI node.
+This node implenment the red rect area of paper figure. the [illumination transfer](https://github.com/ttchengab/zest_code/blob/main/demo_gradio.py#L127), and make it an ComfyUI node.
 You can use any IPA and controlnet node as your wish.

-This node implenment the red rect area of paper figure.
-For quickly start, you can refer to [zest_workflow.json](zest_workflow.json) in this repo.
+The original ZeST demo code use IPA to extract the style of material, and control for depth information.
+Then, change the original image with illumination informaion of subject for better lighting style.

 ## install